SidBhadra-Lobo/Rice_project/README.md

 Domesticated(Crop): [Oryza sativa ssp. japonica](http://plants.ensembl.org/Oryza_glumaepatula/Info/Index)

-This project aims to see the effects of [introgression](http://en.wikipedia.org/wiki/Introgression) between Costa Rican populations of O. glumaepatula and O. sativa, using sequencing data from 8 O.glum genomes and 1 genome of an individual produced from an O.glum/O.sativa hybrid backcrossed with O.sativa.
+This project aims to see the effects of [introgression](http://en.wikipedia.org/wiki/Introgression) between Costa Rican populations of O. glumaepatula and O. sativa, using sequencing data from 8 O.glum genomes and 1 genome of an individual produced from an O.glum/O.sativa hybrid backcrossed with O. sativa.
+O. glum genomes 273, 275,276,278 are sympatric and 175,176,177,179 are allopatric.
+Sympatric means that O. glum is sympatric with O. sativa and bc1 is the back/cross of O.glumaepatula-O.sativa hybrid with O.sativa again.

 ###`Scripts:`